-The Wailing Widow Waterfall could arguably be the most beautiful waterfall in Scotland.
+The Wailing Widow Falls could arguably be the most beautiful waterfall in Scotland.
 Remarkably, this spectacular 30 metre waterfall is relatively unknown despite it being a short walk from the A894 on the NC500 route.

 The walk along the burn to reach the bottom of this dramatic waterfall will take less than 15 minutes.
 A short amount of time for a massive reward.